Brecknock Orchard - Mohnton, PA

 A central Bucks County farm started in 1985 by Brian Smith.Originally started on 24 acres, they now have nearly 70 acres.Apple picking is by the pound with no additional charges.Open rain or shine because trees are located in fields of grass so it is never muddy.They have approximately twenty varieties of apples available for picking including honey crisp, golden delicious and fuji.They also have a cider press if you like apple cider.

 Solly Farm - Ivyland, PA

-The fall event starts on September 22rd with apple picking and September 29th for pumpkin picking.
+The fall event starts in late September with apple picking and pumpkin picking.
 A pick your own farm with a bakery, greenhouse, hayrides and fall events.
 The address is 707 Almshouse Road, Ivyland, PA.
 It is 28 miles north of downtown Philadelphia.

 Styer Orchard - Langhorne, PA